 NEET or National Entrance cum Eligibility Test is a medical entrance test for medical aspirants seeking admission in medical/dental colleges.
 This coveted exam is a single entrance examination with 180 objective type questions asked from Physics, Chemistry, Biology (Botany and Zoology) sections with the major syllabus from NCERT class 11 & class 12.

 NEET – Strategy to prepare for Medical Entrance exam

 The last few months of the NEET Exam truly tests a students’ calibre and determines the true worth of their potential.
 Now, to be a part of this elite group who gets a seat in these coveted medical colleges of the country, it is not merely enough to study and solve the problems in Physics, Chemistry, and Biology.
 It has become extremely necessary to retain everything you’ve studied.
-So, it is quite important that you build a strong strategic plan for the preparation before appearing in NEET 2020.
-To ease your job a little, you can follow the following strategy to prepare for NEET Exam.
+So, it is quite important that you build a strong strategic plan for the preparation before appearing in NEET.
+To ease your job a little, you can follow this strategy to prepare for NEET Exam.